zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### Requests for comments(RFCs)
 ### Routing
 **Routing** refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on). [\[express.js\]](https://expressjs.com/en/starter/basic-routing.html)

+### Royalty-free
+- Royalty-free material subject to copyright or other intellectual property rights may be used without the need to pay royalties or license fees for each use, per each copy or volume sold or some time period of use or sales.
 ### Runtime system
 ### RxJS
 ## S